zaidmukaddam/greynoise-ai/README.md

 The functions are stored in `utils/functions.ts`, the examples are stored in `utils/data.ts`, and the API calls are stored in `pages/api/generate.ts`.

+To add new functions, open `utils/functions.ts`, do the following:

+1. Create a new async function that takes in a string as a parameter and returns a promise.
+2. Add the function to the switch statement in the `runFunction` function.
-To add new functions, open `utils/functions.ts` and add a new function to the `functions` array.
-The function should be an object with the following properties:
+3. Then add the function to the `functions` array.
+The function should have the following properties:

 - `name`: The name of the function
 - `description`: A description of the function